Home / Treatment / Chemotherapy / Key Chemotherapy Statistics

 Breast Cancer

-Chemotherapy is more commonly a part of the course of treatment for breast cancers diagnosed in middle or late stages.
-The overall five-year survival rate for breast cancer is 90%.
+Chemotherapy is often used for breast cancers found in later stages.
+The five-year survival rate for breast cancer is 90%.

 Colorectal Cancers